Jianxuan-Lei/Jianxuan-Lei.github.io/_posts/2022-11-19-life-course.md

 Budd, J. W. (2020).
 The psychologisation of employment relations, alternative models of the employment relationship, and the OB turn.
 Human Resource Management Journal, 30(1), 73-83.

+Carr, D. (2018).
+The linked lives principle in life course studies: Classic approaches and contemporary advances.
+In Social networks and the life course (pp. 41-63).
+Springer, Cham.

+Elder Jr, G. H. (1994).
+Time, human agency, and social change: Perspectives on the life course.
+Social Psychology Quarterly, 4-15.

 Kaufman, B. E. (2020).
 The real problem: The deadly combination of psychologisation, scientism, and normative promotionalism takes strategic human resource management down a 30‐year dead end.
 Human Resource Management Journal, 30(1), 49-72.

+Kohli, M. (2007).
+The institutionalization of the life course: Looking back to look ahead.
+Research in human development, 4(3-4), 253-271.